The main source of real estate law is the Civil Code (Bürgerliches Gesetzbuch).

 The parties can agree on the type of remedies – either compensation in cash or actual repair of the damages.
 The parties often agree on a cap of the overall maximum amount of compensation.
 This agreement is regularly accompanied by both a de minimis method, granting damages only if the claim exceeds a certain amount, and a basket method, granting compensation only if the sum of all claims exceeds a certain threshold, resulting in the seller having to cover the total amount of the claims rather than just the difference between the total and the threshold.

-The buyer carries the risk of the seller's insolvency often without being especially secured.
+The buyer carries the risk of the seller's insolvency often without being especially secure.
 Possible security would be paying a certain amount into an escrow account, holding back on a certain amount of the payment, or simply lowering the purchase price.

 Often the statutory period for expiration of claims of approximately three years is limited to 12 or 18 months.

 In addition to the civil and public law provisions mentioned in 1.1 Main Sources of Law, the provisions contained in the Anti-money Laundering Law (Geldwäschegesetz) are particularly important for investors and the required know-your-customer checks sometimes create unexpected bureaucratic hurdles.
-Company register excerpts, passport copies etc have to be provided to those who are obliged to carry out the checks.
+Company register excerpts, passport copies, etc have to be provided to those who are obliged to carry out the checks.
 Corporations, partnerships and foundations operating on the financial market and/or buying real estate in Germany have to report their beneficial owners to the register of ultimate beneficial ownership (Transparenzregister).
 Checks and notifications not only have to be carried out by providers of financial services, but also to a certain extent by brokers, law firms and notaries.

 Under the Federal Soil Protection Act (Bundesbodenschutzgesetz), the polluter, all current and former users, and all current and former owners of a property can be held liable for environmental laws irrespective of whether they are aware of the contamination or if it was caused by them.
 When requesting remediation measures, the authorities act solely on the basis of the principle of effectiveness and will usually charge the most financially sound party, which is often the owner.
 However, the owner may take redress from the actual polluter if their actions or fault can be proved.